2010.01.02 10:39 AM

 I’m a money clip person; always have been – always will be.
 And I’ve been through lots of them, but I’ve always been partial to ones that can hold both cash and cards.
 I’ve only had 4 of those types to date.

-My first was pretty good but the clip mechanism (for the money) broke down.4 My second one had a magnetic clip but the problem with a magnetic clip is that the thicker our wad is, the less the magnet is able to secure your cash.
+My first was pretty good but the clip mechanism (for the money) broke down.
+4 The pivot pin popped out and was lost My second one had a magnetic clip but the problem with a magnetic clip is that the thicker our wad is, the less the magnet is able to secure your cash.
 Both had leather sleeves for the cards.
 The third one I had was sound in design, but the material wasn’t strong enough.
 The metal joint was too thin, so it bent over time.

 So now I’m trying out yet another one.
 Only time will tell if it turns out to be “the one.”